JTalamantes/AmiiBomb-uino/README.md

 - Grab info of an Amiibo Dump via http://Amiibo.life website.
 - Cache system for Amiibo Dump informations in a file.
 - Enable/Disable and Reset Informations Caching files.
-- Reconize encrypted/decrypted Amiibo Dump.
+- Reconize encrypted/decrypted NTAG215 based-figure Dump.
 - Decrypt/Encrypt Amiibo Dump.
-- Able to fix the incorrect size of one type of Amiibo Dump (Power Saves or N2?
+- Able to fix the incorrect size of one type of NTAG215 based-figures Dump (Power Saves or N2?
 I don't know:/)
-- Dump and Write AppData of an Amiibo Dump.
+- Dump and Write AppData of an NTAG215 based-figures Dump.
-- Help to found Amiibo Keys and Autodetect them in Clipboard for save them in file.
+- Help to found NTAG215 based-figures Keys and Autodetect them in Clipboard for save them in file.
 - Multilanguages.
-- Read a NTAG215 and save it to an Amiibo Dump file.
+- Read a NTAG215 and save it to an NTAG215 based-figures Dump file.
-- Write an Amiibo Dump file to an NTAG215.
+- Write an NTAG215 based-figures Dump file to an NTAG215.
 - Flash AmiiBombuino Firmware inside AmiiBomb.
-- Get Amiibo Tag Basic Informations.
+- Get NTAG215 based-figures Tag Basic Informations.
 - and more...

 ## What's Next?
 - Many little things to do AmiiBomb more User Friendly.
 - Clean the code.
-- It's work really fine with an NTAG215 but I don't know if it's work with an Amiibo ^^'!
+- It works really fine with an NTAG215 but I don't know if it's work with a "real" NTAG215 based-figure ^^'!
-- AppData editor (for SSB Amiibo or any others who have interesting things inside).
+- AppData editor (for SSB NTAG215 based-figures or any others who have interesting things inside).
 - Support PN532 NFC Module in AmiiBombuino.
 - Improve the docs.